Tomorrow's Leaders Conference

 Bringing together aspiring and newly elected student leaders from Jersey's secondary schools

-The inaugural conference brought together aspiring and newly elected student leaders from all secondary schools across Jersey, providing a forum for discussing and developing school leadership skills.
-Our aim was to create a unique community of student leaders who were equipped and empowered to move into their new roles for the 2022/23 academic year, meeting regularly to share best practices and ideas, and ultimately, delivering the very best in leadership across all our schools.
+Launched in 2001, this conference brings together aspiring and newly elected student leaders from all secondary schools across Jersey, providing a forum for discussing and developing school leadership skills.
+Our aim is to create a unique community of student leaders who are equipped and empowered to move into their new roles for the next academic year, meeting regularly to share best practices and ideas, and ultimately, delivering the very best in leadership across all of our schools.

-Opened by keynote speaker, Mr Rob Sainsbury (Interim Director General for CYPES) who spoke about lessons he has learned in leadership, the event covered a range of topics from public speaking to delegation, and from team working to problem-solving.
+Opened by the keynote speaker, Mr Rob Sainsbury (Interim Director General for CYPES), who spoke about lessons he has learnt in leadership, the event covered a range of topics from public speaking to delegation, and from team working to problem-solving.
 Each session during the day was designed to build the foundation for a core set of skills required in our students’ new roles.

 Students then met again in December at the Today’s Leaders Conference to discuss the challenges that they are facing in their roles, to discuss potential solutions and share best practices.
 Each table brought together student leaders from 3 different schools who all shared their individual challenges.
 Students then spoke with peers from their own school to produce a plan, inclusive of a timeline and actions to overcome the obstacles that they currently face.
 It was a brilliant day of collaboration that has most certainly equipped and empowered our student leaders to deliver the very best in leadership in our schools.